The following information may help to address your question:

 If a first child has Duane syndrome, what is the likelihood that subsequent children will also be affected?

 The risk to subsequent children depends, in large part, on whether the condition is simplex (single occurrence in a family) or familial.
 In order to determine this, the genetic status of the affected child's parents would need to be assessed.
-If a parent of the proband is affected
+If a parent of the proband

 , the risk to each sibling is 50%.
 When the parents are clinically unaffected